hluk/CopyQ/index.md

 CopyQ monitors system clipboard and saves its content in customized tabs.
 Saved clipboard can be later copied and pasted directly into any application.

-Items can be:

-* edited with internal editor or with preferred text editor,
-* moved to other tabs,
-* drag'n'dropped to applications,
-* marked with tag or a note,
-* passed to or changed by custom commands,
-* or simply removed.

 ## Screenshots

 ![Preview](images/application.png)